 What are the drawbacks of hiring a real estate team over a solo agent?

 1. The team may struggle with teamwork

 A recent study called “Real Estate Team Risks and Rewards” surveyed nearly a thousand agents asking about real estate teams.
 While there are some positive outcomes from this research, 61% of respondents reported, “Confusion about who does what is the biggest issue clients face while working with a team.”

 Here are other ways that agents reported team dynamics negatively impacting the client experience:

 - Preconceived expectations about dealing with the team leader (61%)

 - Lack of personalized service (48%)

-With all this information and research, the expert advice and the handy tips, you are ready to find an agent or a team of agents who will best match your wants, needs and expectations.
-So sit back, relax and tell your co-worker’s wife’s brother that you’ve got this.
+Now that you’ve digested all of this information from our research and tips from the experts, you are ready to find an agent or a team of agents who will best match your wants, needs, and expectations.

 And we can help!
 HomeLight’s Agent Match tool analyzes over 27 million transactions and thousands of reviews to determine which agents or teams in your area are best for you based on your needs.
 Whether you want to find an efficient team to streamline the process, or a solo agent to give you the personal touch, start with HomeLight.